gera2ld/async_dns/README.md

 ## DoH support

-DoH (aka DNS over HTTPS) is supported via [async-doh](https://github.com/gera2ld/async-doh), go there for more details.
+This library contains a simple implementation of DoH (aka DNS over HTTPS).

+If you need a more powerful DoH client based on [aiohttp](https://docs.aiohttp.org/en/stable/), consider [async-doh](https://github.com/gera2ld/async-doh).

 ## Test